 Instead of trying that new fad diet, commit to eating more whole foods

 Fad diets have a reputation for failure, and for good reason.
-They’re not sustainable.
+They’re not sustainable and often are more about denying yourself things than feeding yourself what your body wants and needs.
 Instead, focus on incorporating more whole and nutritious foods into your diet, including fruits and veggies, lean protein and healthy fats.

 Instead of takeout, do meal prep Sunday